Skip to content

 TabWhat lives there

-BluetoothAdapter naming, reconnect policy, codec preference
+BluetoothAdapter naming, paired-device inventory, scan modal, reconnect policy, codec preference

-SecurityLocal auth, session timeout, brute-force protection
+SecurityLocal auth, session timeout, and brute-force protection

 The General tab contains settings that apply to the whole bridge instance: